moj-analytical-services/splink/docs/topic_guides/theory/linked_data_as_graphs.md

 Having a score associated with each pair of records is the key benefit of probabilistic linkage, as we have a measure of similarity of the records (rather than a binary link/no-link).
 However, we need to choose a threshold at or above which links are considered valid in order to generate our final linked data (clusters).

 Let's consider a few different thresholds for the records above to see how the resulting clusters change.
-Setting a threshold of 0.95 keeps all links, so the records are considered as a single cluster.
+Setting a threshold of 0.95 keeps all links, so the records are all joined up into a single cluster.

 ![Threshold Cluster](../../img/clusters/threshold_cluster_low.drawio.png){:width="80%"}